Research

 Curriculum Vitae

-I am pleased to announce that I have recently accepted a fellowship through the NOAA WPO Innovation for Next Generation Scientists (WINGS) program.
+I am pleased to announce that I accepted a fellowship through the NOAA WPO Innovation for Next Generation Scientists (WINGS) program.

 Outreach

 Beyond research, outreach and engagement for Atmospheric Science is a large aspect of my graduate career.
-I have served as the Department of Atmospheric and Environment Science's (DAES) Outreach Program Coordinator since 2021.
+I served as the Department of Atmospheric and Environmental Science's (DAES) Outreach Program Coordinator for the 2021/2022 through 2024/2025 academic years.
+As of September 2025, I am very honored to announce that I was awarded the 2025/2026 DAES Distinguished Service Award.

 I am also very involved with the American Meteorological Society — serving on multiple student volunteer committees since 2019.